oracle-livelabs/oic/oic-gen3/features-2024/events/create-flow/design.md

     ![SubscribeToPatientData1](../images/subscribetopatientdata1.png)
 5. Click on ***&lt; (Go back)*** button.

-## Task 13: Subscribe to Events in an Integration : Subscriber2
+## Task 11: Subscribe to Events in an Integration : Subscriber2

 You can create an integration that subscribes to published events.
 The subscribing integration event is triggered when the integration publishing the event is run.
 Multiple integrations can subscribe to the same published event.
 This section provides an example of how to create a subscription integration.

 1. On the **Integrations** page, click on the ***...*** icon of **SubscribeToPatientData1** Integration and click on the ***Clone*** and name it as **SubscribeToPatientData2**
 2. On the **Integrations** page, click on the ***...*** icon of **SubscribeToPatientData2** Integration and click on the ***Edit***
 3. Select the action **Notifcation** and click on **...** and click on **Edit**
-4. Modify **Subject" to ***from OIC Subscriber2***
+4. Modify **Subject** to ***from OIC Subscriber2***
 5. Click ***Save***.
 6. Click on ***&lt; (Go back)*** button.
 7. Your project should look like the screenshot given below.
 ![allintegrations-in-project](../images/allintegrations-in-project.png)

-## Task 14: Congratulations
+## Task 12: Congratulations

 Congratulations!
-You have invoked an integration from a web client using REST.
-On the Oracle Integration side, you've called a service, convert the response to JSON, and sent the data back to the web client.
+You have created a connection, event and three integration flows, one is for publishing the data and other two are subscribers.

 You may now **proceed to the next lab**.